 waste bins.
 The waste from green skip bins is mulched and reused, reducing the amount of waste sent to landfill.
 Find more information here

-Burning is also prohibited when the Fire Danger Ratings (FDR) are very high or above and if a Total Fire Ban or a Harvest, Hot Works and Vehicle Movement Ban is declared.
+Burning is always prohibited when the Fire Danger Ratings (FDR) are very high or above and if a Total Fire Ban or a Harvest & Vehicle Movement Ban is declared.

 Visit Emergency WA Website